Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 Corporal punishment is the appropriate discipline for certain children when used in moderation.

+Occasional use of corporal punishment for serious behavioral issues is appropriate because time-out or taking away a toy may not work to correct behavior in a particularly willful or rambunctious child.
 The negative effects of corporal punishment cited by critics are attached to prolonged and excessive use of the punishment.
-[25] Occasional use for serious behavioral issues is appropriate because time-out or taking away a toy may not work to correct behavior in a particularly willful or rambunctious child.
 [24] [25]

-LaShaun Williams, founder of childcare group Sitter Circle, stated, “there are some children who like to push their limits.
+LaShaun Williams, founder of childcare group Sitter Circle, states, “there are some children who like to push their limits.
 Those are the children who may require a pop.
-Knowing your child is the key to nailing down the most effective forms of discipline… [T]oday’s disrespectful youth have shown what happens when necessary spanking is forgone.”
+Knowing your child is the key to nailing down the most effective forms of discipline….
+Today’s disrespectful youth have shown what happens when necessary spanking is forgone.”
 [24]

 Read More